 The amendment of paragraph 1 as follows:

-1. States should establish registers of, and databanks on, disappeared persons which cover the entire national territory and that make clear the authority that enters the information, the date on which a person was reported missing, the date on which they were found alive or their remains were identified and the investigations that were conducted to establish whether an enforced disappearance occurred and the reason for the disappearance.
-These registers and databanks should be continuously updated We understand that databanks may contain sensitive information and thus they should be accessible, at a minimum to the relatives concerned and with regard to the information specific to their case.
+“1.
+States should immediately establish registers of, and databanks on, disappeared persons which cover the entire national territory and that make clear the authority that enters the information, the date on which a person was reported missing, the date on which they were found alive or their remains were identified and the investigations that were conducted to establish whether an enforced disappearance occurred and the reason for the disappearance.
+These registers and databanks should be continuously updated and the registers should be publicly accessible.”

+We understand that databanks may contain sensitive information and thus they should be accessible, at a minimum to the relatives concerned and with regard to the information specific to their case.

 Principle 8 – The search should be coordinated